ananya182/Breast-Cancer-Detection/README.md

 it becomes imperative for models to not only classify but also localize cancerous regions within the mammograms.
 Object detection emerges as a viable solution to this problem, allowing models to draw bounding boxes around areas indicative of tumors.

+In this project, I have trained a deep neural network for object detection in breast cancer screening.